luozhaoyu/luozhaoyu.github.io/_posts/2015-09-16-MapReduce.md

     * `"w", frequency`

 #### MR spec:
-1.a list of input files of "splits"
+1. a list of input files of "splits"
     * 16 ~ 64 MB <= |B|
     * number of splits == number of mappers
 - format of input, pattern